• Area police reports - NewsBreak

 Defiance Sheriff---

+Sunday, 12:08 p.m., on Ohio 18, near Rosedale Road in Hicksville Township, a westbound vehicle driven by Michael Neuman, 40, Tiffin, sustained moderate damage when it struck a deer.

-Monday, 9:52 a.m., on Blanchard Road, just east of Cullen Road in Highland Township, a westbound vehicle driven by Shane Bishop, 43, Continental, was hauling a Mallard camper when it sustained moderate damage from a deer striking the side of the camper.
+Monday, 5:53 a.m., on County Road 424, east of Overly Road in Richland Township, a westbound vehicle driven by Thomas Bost, 58, Napoleon, sustained light damage when it struck a deer.

 Defiance Police---

-Monday, 3:53 p.m., at CCNO, mattyew Leu, 39, 881 Circle Drive, was served a warrant for violation of a civil protection order.

-Monday, 5:49 p.m., at Second Street and Wayne Avenue, a westbound vehicle driven by Abby Yeager, 22, 104 Biede Place, struck a northbound vehicle driven by Mark Klein, 67, 225 Kettenring Drive.
-Both vehicles had light damage and Yeager was cited for failure to obey a traffic control device.

-Tuesday, 3:39 p.m., at Clinton Street and Bassard Drive, a southbound vehicle driven by Keith Brannon, 40, 1120 Ayersville Ave., struck the rear of a vehicle driven by John Duerk, 75, 20793 Kiser Road.
-Both vehicles had light damage and Brannon was cited for assured clear distance ahead.
+July 6, 4:26 p.m., on North Clinton Street, near West High Street, a southbound vehicle driven by Alexis Hughes, 20, 102 Hill Ave., attempted to change lanes and side-swiped a vehicle driven by John Minck, 50, Cecil.
+Both vehicles had light damage and Hughes was cited for failure to stay in a marked lane of travel.

 Henry Sheriff---